-Do you want to have the satisfaction of working in a way that massively reduces your travel costs and helps the environment?
-What about slashing the time, cost and frustration of too much travel?
-Do you want to avoid misunderstandings with your team and stop wasting time on ineffective conference calls?
+Do you want to have the satisfaction of working effectively and efficiently with your remote team members?
+Do you want to avoid misunderstandings with your team and stop wasting time on ineffective virtual sessions?
 What about being able to do all this while keeping others interested and engaged even when they’re miles away?

-Sign up now to book your place at the 2015 Summit.
-Once you’re registered, we’ll give you access immediately.
+Sign up now to book your place at the 2018 Summit!

 Virtual working?
-For some, it’s a nightmare of bad lines, inaudible voices and technology that only works some of the time.
-On top of that, it can be really tough to keep engaged and focused when you can’t see people’s faces and you don’t know the people on the other end of the line.
+It can be tough with bad lines, inaudible voices and technology that only works some of the time.
+On top of that, it can be really tricky to keep engaged and focused when you can’t see people’s faces and you don’t know the people on the other end of the line.
 And we haven’t even mentioned the misunderstandings that happen across cultures!
-This photo sums up what these calls can feel like:

 But it doesn’t need to be like this!

-Take your virtual meetings from frustrating timewasters to effective ways to reduce travel and carbon emissions while saving time and money.
+Take your virtual meetings from frustrating timewasters to effective ways to work together across the world, while saving time and money.
 Learn how to work with your team when you can’t be with them face to face.

-Our team of experts share their thoughts, ideas, and experience with you, so you can:
+Our team of inspiring virtual leaders share their thoughts, ideas, and experience with you, so you can: